There are no items in your bag at this time.

 How to Apply Eyeliner Like a Pro

 One day your eyeliner turns out perfect on the first sweep, the next day….not so much.
 If you have a love-hate relationship with eyeliner (or simply don’t know where to start), you’re not the only one.
-Mastering your eyeliner technique can take some practice, but once you have it down, you’ll find you can use eyeliner to dramatically enhance your eye shape/color and create the illusion of a fuller lash line.
+Mastering your eyeliner technique can take some practice, but once you have it down, you’ll find you can use eyeliner to dramatically enhance your eye shape/colour and create the illusion of a fuller lash line.
 Va-va-voom!

 We’ve compiled the best eyeliner tricks of the trade, plus tips on how to find the right type for the look you’re after.